PlumyGames/mgpp/docs/mindustry/mods.md

 ##### URL mod

-MGPP will download it into the temporary directory of `:resolveMods` task (hereinafter referred to as `temp`).
+MGPP will download it into the temporary directory of `resolveMods` task (hereinafter referred to as `temp`).

 === "Groovy"